Links

 HTML <a> tag

-You could also use raw HTML to add links, for example
+You can also use raw HTML to add links, for example:

 <a href="http://www.google.com" target="__blank">Link to Google</a>